scipy/scipy/doc/source/dev/roadmap-detailed.rst

   intervals, and implement exact and randomized p-value calculations - considering the possibility of ties - where computationally feasible.
 - Extend the new univariate distribution infrastructure, adding support for discrete distributions and circular continuous distributions.
-Add generic transformations and compositions of distributions, such as mixture, truncated, wrapped, double, half, and folded distributions.
   Add a selection of the most widely used statistical distributions under the new infrastructure, performing rigorous accuracy testing and documenting the results.
+Enable users to create custom distributions that leverage the new infrastructure.
 - Improve the multivariate distribution infrastructure to ensure a consistent API, thorough testing, and complete documentation.
 - Continue to make the APIs of functions more consistent, with standard